 Today, the primary focus of collection development with this aspect of the College's broader art holdings centres around the Yolngu art from Yirrkala, NT, and the surrounding areas.

-On Sunday, 25 November 2018, Trinity will be hosting an art symposium on Aboriginal art and Knowledge Engagement, as part of the Indigenous Higher Education Conference hosted by the College.
-Click here to find out more about this free 1-day event.
+On Sunday 25 November 2018, Trinity hosted an art symposium on Aboriginal art and Knowledge Engagement, as part of the Indigenous Higher Education Conference hosted by the College.

 banner image: Wukun Wanambi, Destiny, earth pigment on stringybark, undated